jasbits/gravity-forms-multi-form-sticky-field-sharing/README.md

 * `README.md`.
 The file that you’re currently reading.
 * A `shared-fields` directory that contains the plugin's source code and documentation.
-* A `docs` directory for the GitHub hosted doc pages for this plugin.
+* A `docs` directory for the GitHub hosted doc pages and image files for this plugin.
 * `LICENSE`.
 See contents for additional details (GPLv2 or later).

 ## Requirements